Key points about menopause

 (International Menopause Society, 2023)

-Video also available in Vietnamese(external link) and Cantonese(external link)
+This video is also available in Vietnamese(external link) and Cantonese.(external link)

 Video: Menopause – non-hormonal treatment options